wazo-platform/wazo-platform.org/content/uc-doc/api_sdk/rest_api/confd/user_management.md

 As you may see in the previous chapter, there are a lot of steps to follow, in a specific order, to be able to correctly set up a new “telephony” user with all main features enabled.

 To help developers to quickly create new users and easily understand the information needed, the user creation process has been recently revamped.
-This allows developers to create new users with just one endpoint (instead of having to call many endpoints) and to properly/automatically manage at the server-side: the attachments (the link between the user and their related resources) the rollback in case of errors (if one of the resource creations fails).
+This allows developers to create new users with just one endpoint (instead of having to call many endpoints) and to properly/automatically manage at the server-side:
+* the attachments (the link between the user and their related resources)
+* the rollback in case of errors (if one of the resource creations fails)

 **Warning**: